organisciak/dissertation/document/5_design_objective.md

 Many of the benefits of crowdsourcing follow from that fact: human contributions are valuable specifically because they are not easily automated.
 However, when using crowd contributions to inform an algorithmic system, as in information retrieval, the inconsistencies of human work present a challenge.

-In a controlled set up, crowdsourcing in information retrieval usually follows a typical design: a task, description, and a set of one or more documents that are reacted to.
+In a controlled set up, crowdsourcing usually follows a common design: a task, description, and a set of one or more documents that are reacted to.
 This type of design is common for creating custom evaluation datasets through relevance judgments [@alonso_crowdsourcing_2008], but has been used for encoding and verifying indexing information [e.g., @chen_improving_2013].

 Evidence suggests that the design of a data collection interface affects the quality and distribution of user contributions [@alonso_crowdsourcing_2008; @howe_crowdsourcing_2008; @mason_financial_2010; @mitra_comparing_2015].